-The majority of homeowners are willing to move to a smaller property in order to help fund their retirement, but is ‘downsizing’ a pessimistic way of talking about it?
+The majority of homeowners are willing to move to a smaller property in order to help fund their retirement.
+To many, it’s seen as ‘rightsizing’ rather than ‘downsizing’.

 Most over 65s have and will fund their final property and retirement with the sale of their home.
 In most cases, these ‘last-time buyers’ will be downsizing to a smaller property.